anyaevostinar/anyaevostinar.github.io/classes/201-s26/prep-stacks.md

 Before class, you should be able to:
 * Explain what a stack is and how items are added and removed
 * Define LIFO
-* Explain the balanced parentheses problem
+* Explain the time complexity tradeoffs with a stack implementation

 ## Advanced Learning Objectives
 After class, you should be able to: